bdod92/Distillation_Pi/README.md

 8. Create dedicated printed circuit boards (PCBs)
 9. Create kits of various sizes for sale
 10. Integrate a Compute Module 4 instead of a 4B+
+11. Use an integrated circuit to reduce the number of pins required to run the system